netranga/google_gemini/README.md

    - Comparison between annotated and regular notes
    - Cross-lecture concept connections (connecting concepts across different lectures)

+## Process

+#### YouTube Transcript Extraction
+1. **Playlist Processing**: Using the YouTube Data API and youtube-transcript-api, the system:
+   - Fetches all video IDs and titles from the CS229 course playlist
+   - Downloads available transcripts for each lecture video
+   - Combines titles and transcripts into a structured CSV file

+2. **File Organization**: Individual lecture transcripts are saved as separate text files in a dedicated transcripts directory, making them easily accessible for the knowledge cache.

+#### Slide Consolidation
+The system combines regular lecture slides with their annotated counterparts into unified PDF documents:
+1. **Merging Process**:
+   - Creates title pages to clearly separate original and annotated versions
+   - Combines PDFs in sequence: original slides followed by annotated versions
+   - Outputs consolidated files in a dedicated directory for easy reference

+### Knowledge Cache Creation
+Once all materials are processed and organized:
+1. **Cache Initialization**:
+2. **Content Integration**:
+3. **Querying the Cache**:

 ## Why This Idea?